-VHF or other radio transmissions may cause brief erratic readings on tachometers and/or synchronizers.
+VHF or other radio transmissions may cause brief erratic readings on the tachometers.
 This will not damage these gauges or affect their accuracy when not transmitting.

 Twin Engine Readings

 It is normal for tachometers and other gauges to have slightly different readings between engines.